5 night stay based on 2 travelers

 Red Mountain offers something for everyone.
 The mountain features everything from steep and deep tree skiing to wide-open groomed terrain.
-Its 88 runs, serviced by six chairlifts, span across two mountains, 4,200 acres of controlled terrain and 2,919 vertical feet.
-Though hardcore skiers and riders have been heading to Red Mountain for years due to its unique big mountain-style terrain and lack of lift lines, it also offers abundant terrain options for intermediate skiers as well.
+Its 110 runs, serviced by six chairlifts, span across two mountain and 2,919 vertical feet.
+Though hardcore skiers and riders have been heading to Red Mountain for years due to its unique big mountain-style terrain and lack of lift lines, the resort also offers abundant terrain options for intermediate skiers as well.
 Even on the busiest weekends there is still plenty of room to spread out and make your own fresh turns through their annual average of 300 inches of “snorkel pow.”

-Red Mountain should be top-of-mind for powderhounds and experts looking for playful terrain, with a consistent fall line terrain, and a slew of cliffs, spines, and stumps to launch off.
+Red Mountain should be top-of-mind for powderhounds and experts looking for playful terrain, with consistent fall line slopes, and a slew of cliffs, spines, and stumps to launch off.
 The 6,807-foot Granite Mountain acts as a center piece for experts on a Red Mountain ski vacation.
-With minimal crowds and plenty of North-facing tree runs, you can bet that Red Mountain skiing is typically a deep affair.
+With a favorable snowfall history and plenty of North-facing tree runs, Red Mountain skiing is typically a deep affair.
 Experts looking for accessible backcountry or sidecountry ventures will be pleased with the resort’s offering in Mount Roberts, Record Ridge and Kirkup.

 Intermediate skiers have a host of long blue runs to choose from, off the top of Granite’s Motherlode chairlift.
 Intermediates and beginners alike will find even more terrain options on the Paradise side of the resort, making Red an incredible option for a family ski vacation, especially if younger children are just learning to ski, and parents are looking for some world-class powder skiing.

-As home mountain to many of the world’s best freestyle and freeride athletes, you can bet that Red Mountains terrain parks pack quite the punch.
-Red Mountain features nearly 30 features from small to extra-large.
+As a home mountain to many of the world’s best freestyle and freeride athletes Red Mountains terrain parks pack quite the punch.
+Red Mountain offers tricksters nearly 30 features from small to extra-large.